 By: Jamie Kreps

 When you’re navigating the process of moving, you’ll find yourself faced with a lot of options.
-Whether it’s deciding what to pack and what to sell, hiring movers, or choosing the best neighborhood for your new home, moving is riddled with choices.
+Whether it’s deciding what to pack and what to sell, hiring moving companies NJ, or choosing the best neighborhood for your new home, moving is riddled with choices.
 But of all the things you will decide during the move, few are as important as those that will keep your belongings safe.
 We’re speaking, of course, of moving insurance.

 “Moving insurance works basically the same way as auto insurance.
 Just like you can get into a fender bender no matter how good a driver you are, moving accidents can happen to even the most careful people.” – Move.org.